nima-karkhaneh/portfolio/secure-todo-list-application/README.md

   ]
 }
 ```
-  - **Outcome:** All requests to `/api` were correctly proxied, and hence `httpOnly` cookie were successfully accepted by all browsers.
-As as result, the app worked smoothly in production across all browsers.
+  - **Outcome:** All requests to `/api` were correctly proxied, and hence `httpOnly` cookies were successfully accepted by all browsers.
+As a result, the app worked smoothly in production across all browsers.
 It is important to emphasise that this is only a short-term solution.
   - **Long-term Strategy:** Implement refresh tokens with Axios interceptor to replace the need for a proxy while keeping the cookies secure.
   - **Impact:** This resolved a real-world, cross-browser compatibility issue with Chrome’s strict cookie policies — ensuring the app is secure and reliable across all major browsers, not just in development.